jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Talk to any political junkie, no matter when, and they'll say there's a big election coming up.
 They'll tell you, "if the Right-wing triumphs, infrastructure, healthcare, everything will go to shit!"

 If you buy it—and most of us have at some point—you glue yourself to Left-wing blogs, radio, and TV.
 Filled with Left-wing philosophy, you walk the path to extremism and see more _sinister_ Conservatives with every step.
-Or, if the other side sucked you in first, you start spotting _sinful_ Progressives instead.
+Or, if the other side sucked you in first, you start spotting _sinful_ Progressives in your daily life instead.

 But it's all bullshit.